Why Choose Us for Therapy Services?

 Highly Trained Staff

-Therapists at the University of Chicago Medicine Comer Children's Hospital are all specifically trained in pediatric therapy and the hospital's "K.I.D.S.
-First" philosophy--which stands for kindness, initiative, dedication, and sensitivity.
+Therapists at the University of Chicago Medicine Comer Children's Hospital are all specifically trained in pediatric therapy.
 This level of expertise gives our therapists the skills they need to provide excellent care directly to children, in an age-appropriate, kid-friendly way.
 In addition to advanced clinical skills, our therapists also receive ongoing, pediatric-specific training and coaching from other experienced therapists.
 Every year, we attend continuing education courses throughout the United States in order to enhance our clinical skills with children.
 Several of our therapists also have additional certifications in pediatric physical therapy.

 Assessments of Functional Movement in Fragile Infants